"The Capacitance Principal" of level measurement says the

 to the material level in any shaped tank.
 They can be used for conductive, non-conductive liquids and moist

-MLST & MLXT - TEMP - 4220’s are combination level / temperature transmitters geared for both sanitary
+The MLST & MLXT - TEMP - 4220 combination level and temperature transmitter is geared for both

-and industrial applications.
-In addition to having all of the standard specifications, they provide 2 separate
+sanitary and industrial applications.
+In addition to having all of the standard specifications, it provides

-4-20mA outputs measuring level and temperature with one probe and one tank connection.
-Temperature
+2 separate 4-20mA outputs, measuring level and temperature with a single probe and one tank connection.

 • Resolution to better than 1 part in 10,000

 • Accuracy and repeatability to less than 0.1% of span

 • Microprocessor based transmitter with on board digital to analog conversion assuring negligible output

 current error of 0.003%